CadenzaCoda/ConstraintAwareIL/README.md

 - Set the model hyperparameters in `config/safeAC.yaml` (for full-state feedback experiments) or `config/visionSafeAC.yaml` (for image feedback experiments).
 See the example files for template.
 - Start the CARLA server if running image feedback experiments.
 For enhanced reliability, we recommend running with the following flags: `-RenderOffScreen -quality-level=Low`.

-For the experiments in the
+For each experiment in the paper, run the following.

 ## Experiment V-A: Image Feedback Autonomous Path Following
 ```shell
 python il_trainer.py -c pid -o img -m <comment_for_logs> --n_epochs 50